MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 To facilitate the retrieval process, use a [Secrets Store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver).
 When the pod needs a secret, the driver connects with the specified store, retrieves secret on a volume, and mounts that volume in the cluster.
 The pod can then get the secret from the volume file system.

 The CSI driver has many providers to support various managed stores.
-In this implementation, we've chosen the [Azure Key Vault with Secrets Store CSI Driver](/azure/aks/csi-secrets-store-driver) to retrieve the TLS certificate from Azure Key Vault and load it in the pod running the ingress controller.
+In this implementation, we've chosen the [Azure Key Vault with Secrets Store CSI Driver](/azure/aks/csi-secrets-store-driver) using the add-on to retrieve the TLS certificate from Azure Key Vault and load it in the pod running the ingress controller.
 It's done during pod creation and the volume stores both public and the private keys.

 ## Workload storage